 Simply to Impress stores your addresses, and you can pay extra to have the service mail your photo cards for you.
 This is an especially nice feature if you need your cards mailed quickly or you’re too busy to send them yourself.
 You can choose from multiple envelope colors and various inner linings.
 The customization options aren't as impressive as Zazzle, but with a great selection of cards to pick from this won't be an option if you pick a design you love.

-- Read the review: Simply to Impress
+- Read our Simply to Impress Photo Cards review

-6. Shutterfly: Best for individual cards
+6. Shutterfly: Best for individual photo cards

 Shutterfly offers great extras as standard